 Media: Roberta Bell’s story featured in Truthout on 12/16/2016: A Desperate Hope for Clemency: Mothers in Federal Prison Pin Hopes on Obama

 We have researched Robert’s case and believe she is innocent of murder.
-Please read letter by Joanne Kehr.
+Please read letter by Joanne Kehr below.

-Special circumstances – Roberta’s co-defendant who actually committed the crime is now free.
-Per Roberta: It’s a daily struggle to count my days of incarceration and my codefendant’s days of freedom.
+It’s a daily struggle to count my days of incarceration and my codefendant’s days of freedom.
 My codefendant was granted a judgment of acquittal post-conviction and is at home.
 The judge felt as though I may be entitled to the same relief, but he didn’t have jurisdiction over me.
 He said I had to file in the Northern District of CA. Although I may be entitled to it, I have to fight for it, because I am in a prison in CA. My codefendant had the benefit of being housed in the 3rd Circuit jurisdiction.
 There are no female institutions in the 3rd Circuit so I would never be able to file there.
-I keep telling myself that it won’t be much longer, but the reality is I am being punished for the actions of another and he is free.
+I keep telling myself that it won’t be much longer.

 Roberta’s former employer – attorney Joanne Kehr has written an extensive letter to President Obama about Roberta’s tragic life and abuse she suffered at the hands of her relatives.
 Still, she was the most reliable, dependable and trustworthy employee Joanne claims she (and another attorney) had.
 Read Joannes-support-letter-for-roberta-bell and details about her up-bringing.

 Jun 2009 – May 2012 ACE Accounting Instructor (262 hours)

 2013 – Present FCI Dublin Education VT Business Aide/Clerk